Gwen-p/third/dat250-expass6.md

 ### Code Structure
 The project is organized with clear separation between entities, services, and REST endpoints.
 JPA annotations define the relationships between entities, ensuring proper persistence and retrieval.

-### Key Features
-- **RESTful API**: Endpoints for creating polls, adding vote options, submitting votes, and retrieving poll results.
-- **Persistence**: Using JPA with Hibernate as the ORM provider.
-Database configuration is handled via `persistence.xml`.
-- **Testing**: JUnit tests verify the correctness of the domain model and API endpoints.

 ## Technical Problems Encountered

 ### 1. Deciding the Logic for User Login